dalerog/Klory/README.md

 ## Parts

+Information about the parts I used and where I bought them is [here](pages/Parts.md).

 Here is where I ordered the parts for my keyboard in the spring of 2023.
 This list will get stale overtime.

 | Part Name | Vender | Notes |